Courses ofInstruction

 Requirements:

-The required courses are PBHL 100 (Introduction to Public Health), PBHL 201 (Epidemiology), GSIJ 204 (Politics of Health), and a Tools Course.
+The required courses are PBHL 100 (Introduction to Public Health), either PBHL 201 (Epidemiology) or PBHL 301 (Critical Social Epidemiology), GSIJ 204 (Politics of Health), and a Tools Course.
 In addition, students must take two Public Health Core Electives, one of which must be at the 300- or 400-level.
 Three courses must be unique to the minor.
 All courses must be passed with a grade of C- or higher.
 Credit/no credit courses cannot be counted toward the minor.
+Note: Students may take both PBHL 201 and PBHL 301.
+In such cases, one will fulfill the required epidemiology slot, and the other may count as either a Tools Course (for PBHL 201) or a Core Elective (either 201 or 301).

 Tools Courses